top of page

 • Don’t lecture but express your feelings.

-• After the reading of the letters, ask him/her how they feel about what they heard.
+• After reading the letters, ask him/her how they feel about what they heard.

 • Use open-ended questions.